bio426/delivery-webapp-ux/README.md

 # Delivery Webapp UX

-A inmplementation of an ux design
+An implementation of an external `UX Design Project`, with some of the provided application functionality and `user workflow`.

 ## Table of Contents